Henry Pemberton: Works

-Pemberton was employed by Newton to superintend the third edition of the ‘Principia.’
+Pemberton was employed by Newton to superintend the third edition of the ‘Philosopiæ Naturalis’.
 The new edition, which appeared in 1726, had a preface by Newton, in which Pemberton is characterised as ‘vir harum rerum peritissimus.’
 In 1728 he published ‘A View of Sir I. Newton's Philosophy.’
 It is dedicated to Robert Walpole, and is preceded by a preface containing the writer's recollections of the philosopher.
+In 1755 Pemberton published 'Elements of Newtonian Philosophy' in French for broader dissemination of Newtonian ideas beyond English-speaking countries.
 A German translation of pt. i. of the ‘View,’ by Salomon Maimon, appeared at Berlin in 1793.
 Pemberton's book was not remunerative, and was regarded as disappointing; George Lewis Scott, however, recommended it to Edward Gibbon.

 In 1724 Pemberton assisted Mead in editing William Cowper's Myotomia Reformata.
 His ‘Scheme for a course of Chymistry to be performed at Gresham College’ appeared in 1731.
 Two courses of his lectures were published by his friend James Wilson—the first, in 1771, on chemistry; the second, in 1779, after Pemberton's death, on physiology.

 In addition to these and some treatises left in manuscript, Pemberton wrote: